GSEA-MSigDB/ssGSEA-gpmodule/README.md

 #  Latest Version

 The latest binary release of this software can be obtained from the GenePattern module repository, available from the Administration screen of the web UI.
-It is currently in Beta release as v9.x.

 If you have any comments, suggestions or bugs to report, please see our [Contact page](http://www.gsea-msigdb.org/gsea/contact.jsp) for information on how to reach us.